pskvenkat/React-WeatherReport/README.md

 ![On Page load screen](Weather-report-openpage.png " open screen")

-# Steps to get the weather
+# Steps to get Weather Report

 1. select the country first

 2. Enter the City for the corresponding country

-#result
+# Result

 City name shows as in Google map

 Temprature shows in SVG Chart